greenelab/iscb-diversity-manuscript/manuscript.md

 ## Data and Resource Availability

+This manuscript was written [openly on GitHub](https://github.com/greenelab/iscb-diversity-manuscript) using Manubot [@doi:10.1371/journal.pcbi.1007128].
-A manubot instance that hosts version history for this manuscript is available under the Creative Commons Attribution License at <https://github.com/greenelab/iscb-diversity-manuscript>.
+The Manubot HTML version is available under a Creative Commons Attribution (CC BY 4.0) License at <https://greenelab.github.io/iscb-diversity-manuscript/>.
-Our analysis of authors and ISCB-associated honorees is available under the Creative Commons Attribution License at <https://github.com/greenelab/iscb-diversity>, with source code also distributed under a BSD 3-Clause License.
+Our analysis of authors and ISCB-associated honorees is available under CC BY 4.0 at <https://github.com/greenelab/iscb-diversity>, with source code also distributed under a BSD 3-Clause License.
+Rendered Python and R notebooks from this repository are browsable at <https://greenelab.github.io/iscb-diversity/>.
+Our analysis of PubMed, PubMed Central, and author names relies on the Python pubmedpy package, developed as part of this project and available under a Blue Oak Model License 1.0 at <https://github.com/dhimmel/pubmedpy> and on [PyPI](https://pypi.org/project/pubmedpy/).
 Our Wikipedia name dataset is dedicated to the public domain under CC0 License at <https://github.com/greenelab/wiki-nationality-estimate>, with source code to construct the dataset available under a BSD 3-Clause License.